Daniel-Huang24/heygen-project/README.md

 Any files in the out folder with the same name will be overwritten.
 So far, mp4 is the only supported video format.
 The clips are compressed using mp4v.

+The port number (8000) is hard-coded into the functions.
+If the port number is changed, the few instances in Utils.py will need to be changed.

 The threshold values used in CompreFace and PySceneDetect were arrived at through some experimentation.
 More optimal values might exist, and they might vary between videos.
 The thresholds can be changed in the functions in src/Utils.py